smathot/academicmarkdown/readme.md

 	 exclude: [Contents, Contact]
 	--%

+### `wc`: word count

+The `wc` block will insert the word counter for a particular document.
+This is convenient if you have split the text across multiple documents, and want to have a separate word count for each document.

+	%-- wc: method-section.md --%

 ### Magic variables

 Magic variables are automatically replaced by certain values, and are indicated like this: `%varname%`.
 The following magic variables are available: